Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Cosmological Interpretation

 From the measured unnormalized skewness of the filtered {\tt MILCA} and {\tt NILC} Compton parameter maps discussed in Sect.~\ref{methods:1D PDF} and by comparing them to the value measured in the {\tt FFP6} simulations we can derive constraints on $\sigma_{8}$.
 Uncertainties due to foreground contamination are computed using the {\tt FFP6} simulations and are accounted for in the final error bars.
 The tSZ component of the {\tt FFP6} simulations was obtained from a hybrid simulation including a hydrodynamic component for $z<0.3$ plus extra individual clusters at $z>0.3$, and with $\sigma_{8} = 0.789$.
 Using these simulations we obtain $\sigma_{8} = 0.775$ for {\tt NILC} and $\sigma_{8} = 0.783$ for {\tt MILCA}.
-Combining the two results and considering model and foreground uncertainties we obtain $\sigma_{8} = 0.779 \pm 0.015 \ \left( 68 \ \mathrm{ \% \ C.L.} \right)$.
+Combining the two results and considering model and foreground uncertainties we obtain $\sigma_{8} = 0.779\pm 0.015 (68\% \ \mathrm{C.L.})$.
 Notice that the uncertainties are mainly dominated by foreground contamination.
-Model uncertainties here only account for the expected dependence of the unnormalized skewness with $\sigma_{8}$, as shown in Sect.~\ref{sec:theory}.
-We have neglected here, as was also the case in~\citet{Wilson:2012p2102}, the dependence on other cosmological parameters.
-We have also not considered uncertainties on the combination of the hydrodynamical and individual cluster simulations.
-Because of these constraints, our error bars might be underestimated. \\
+Model uncertainties here only account for the expected dependence of the unnormalized skewness upon $\sigma_{8}$, as shown in Sect.~\ref{sec:theory}.
+We have neglected, as was also the case in~\citet{Wilson:2012p2102}, the dependence on other cosmological parameters.
+We have also not considered any uncertainties coming from the combination of the hydrodynamical and individual cluster simulations.
+Because of these constraints, our error bars might be underestimated.

-The comparison of the measured bispectrum on the \Planck\ Compton parameter maps with the {\tt FFP6} simulation tSZ bispectrum shows an offset of about a factor of two on small angular scales, $300<\ell<700$, that we attribute to the differences in cosmological parameters.
-Using the scaling of the bispectrum with $\sigma_8$, its uncertainty, as well as the uncertainty on the bispectra ratio, we obtain $\sigma_8 = 0.74 \pm 0.04 \ \left( 68 \ \mathrm{\% \ C.L.} \right)$.
-As for the unnormalized skewness, we neglected here the dependence on other cosmological parameters and the uncertainties on the {\tt FFP6} simulations, and thus, the error bar might be again somewhat underestimated.
+The comparison of the measured bispectrum obtained from the \Planck\ Compton parameter maps with the {\tt FFP6} simulation tSZ bispectrum shows an offset of about a factor of two on small angular scales, $300<\ell<700$, which we attribute to the differences in cosmological parameters.
+Using the scaling of the bispectrum with $\sigma_8$, its uncertainty, as well as the uncertainty on the bispectra ratio, we obtain $\sigma_8=0.74\pm0.04 (68\%\ \mathrm{C.L.})$.
+As was the case for the unnormalized skewness, we neglected here the dependence on other cosmological parameters and the uncertainties in the {\tt FFP6} simulations.
+Thus the error bar might again be somewhat underestimated.
+However, we expect those additional uncertainties to be smaller than the error bars we quote.